 … about accountability of performance of commanders

-… about providing fair opportunity in law enforcements jobs
+… about providing fair opportunity in law enforcement careers

-… about pursuing drug dealers who continue to poison our community
+… about pursuing and arresting drug dealers who continue to poison our community

-… about deputies at desk; will assign them YOUR neighborhood and shopping areas
+… about deputies excessive desk time; will increase patrol time in YOUR neighborhood and shopping areas

 Hello!
 Let me tell you a little bit about myself.
 My father, Douglas A. Belleavoine, brought our family to St. Mary’s County in 1977, as he was serving our country in the United States Navy.
 In 1985, I graduated from Great Mills High School, and worked in the service industry until hired as a Deputy Sheriff in 1989 by the late, great Sheriff Wayne L. Pettit.
 I served our community pridefully from 1989–2015, working for three excellent public servants, Sheriff Pettit, Sheriff Richard J. Voorhaar, and Sheriff David D. Zylak.
 All of these fine men, along with my mother Pauline V. Belleavoine taught me the importance of service over self.
 My brother, David M. Belleavoine served as a United States Marine initially, and now serves our military as a program manager onboard Patuxent River NAS.
 My wife, Georgia Russell Belleavoine and I have raised four children in St. Mary’s County, all four are still residents.